0x4447/0x4447-cli-node-avocado/README.md

 All the other files and folders in the root directory are for CodeBuild itself.

-# Is this a new framework?

-We hope not 🤣.
-There are plenty of frameworks already out there!
-Avocado is more a utility tool to allow you the automatic deployment of a simple HTML page to CloudFront–by preparing the final output in a way where you can have a clean URL in the browser, and have the correct `<a>` tags pointing to the right URL once deployed on CF, while allowing you to still work normally on your local machine.

-# Why This Name?

-Why not?
-We had to call it something.
-And once you see it, you're not going to forget it. 😃

 # The End

 If you enjoyed this article/project, please consider giving it a 🌟.
 And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional articles and tools that you might find interesting.

 # For Hire 👨‍💻 👩‍💻

-If you'd like us to help you with something, please feel free to say hello@0x4447.email, and share what's on your mind.
+If you'd like us to help you with something, please feel free to say [hello@0x4447.email](hello@0x4447.email), and share what's on your mind.
 We'll take a look, and try our best to help you.
 Or visit our website at: [0x4447.com](https://0x4447.com).